 Little we knew when we planned our Thailand adventures that we’d be end up staying in one of the top resorts of the country.
 Two weeks in, after wandering around the Bangkok madness, getting Open Water scuba diving certified in Koh Tao, shooting more Buddhist temples at sunset than we can count, loving and hating the Phi Phi islands and having endless pad thai… Phuket was our last stop in the South before heading to Chiang Mai and, eventually, back to Europe in one week.

-Sun tanned and with salty hair, we arrived to The Pavilions Phuket Resort after leaving our ferry from Koh Phi Phi.
-Our hope to make it before sunset in order to shoot it by the beach was long gone and by the time we crossed the magnificent entrance it was already dark.
+Suntanned and with salty hair, we arrived at The Pavilions Phuket Resort after leaving our ferry from Koh Phi Phi.
+Our hope to make it before sunset in order to shoot it by the beach was long gone and by the time we crossed the magnificent entrance, it was already dark.

 I could tell you how the customer service exceeded all our expectations, how we spent hours and hours playing around the pool, how much warmth we experienced, how luxurious our private villa with its very own infinity pool and spa area was.
 I could tell you many many things but as they say, a picture worths a thousand words so you can check it for yourself in the following gallery: